 On a budget or just getting to that level where you want a significant improvement over your typical desktop monitors from office brands like Dell, Apple etc?

-The best value options currently are probably in the Eizo EV range.
+The best value options below $1000 currently are probably the smaller models in the Eizo EV range.
 These are perfect for those amongst you on a budget, who work in sRGB (so people still shooting jpgs and not yet RAW, web designers, people who shoot exclusively for the web etc.).

 While they don’t support direct hardware calibration, they calibrate very well with a traditional calibration approach.
 They’re not as good at things like contrast simulation for print work, but they definitely give you the ability to do good quality, accurate editing and soft proofing.

 These monitors are the first big step up from your standard computer monitors.

 And yes, overall they are a BIG step up from popular 'higher quality' models like Dell Ultra-Sharps and Apple Cinema Displays etc. These are simply a lot more accurate, respond better to calibration, and have better attention paid to ergonomics, particularly with respect to issues like eye fatigue.

 They also come with longer warranties and these are really the minimum monitor anyone with a serious interest in imaging should aim for.